CGATOxford/cgat/doc/UsingPipelines.rst

 Introduction
 =============

 A pipeline takes input data and performs a series of automated steps (:term:`task`) on it to produce some output data.

-Each pipeline is usually coupled with a :term:`SphinxReport` document to summarize and visualize the results.
+Each pipeline is usually coupled with a :term:`CGATReport` document to summarize and visualize the results.

 It really helps if you are familiar with following: